micmejia/bible-dump/NKJV/John/John 19.md

 Therefore, when the chief priests and officers saw Him, they cried out, saying, "Crucify _Him,_ crucify _Him!_" Pilate said to them, "You take Him and crucify _Him,_ for I find no fault in Him."

 ###### 7
-The Jews answered him, "We have a law, and according to [^b]our law He ought to die, because He made Himself the Son of God."
+The Jews answered him, "We have a law, and according to our law He ought to die, because He made Himself the Son of God."

 ###### 8
 Therefore, when Pilate heard that saying, he was the more afraid,